rajinder-yadav/dm-css/README.md

 <div class="bbox"> ... </div>
 ```

-__Recommendation__: Do not change the default Box Model for new projects, and never mix Box models.
+__Recommendation__: Do not change the default Box Model for new projects, and never mix Box Models.

 ## CSS Borders